How competitor insights can help you stand out and stay ahead

 Okay, hear us out on this one.
 Sometimes, collaborating with even your most direct competitors can be extremely beneficial.
 Perhaps you each have something the other doesn’t, and rather than spending $000’s on trying to fill that gap, you could opt for a partnership and bring your strengths together, like when Pfizer and Merck joined forces to help bring new cancer treatments to market.
 This may unlock the chance to offer a special product or service, knocking other competitors out of the park.

-The ability to surface competitor insights is integral in your ability to make well-informed strategic decisions, investments and innovations as an organization.
+The ability to surface competitor insights and conduct effective competitive analysis is integral in your ability to make well-informed strategic decisions, investments and innovations as an organization.
 There is a lot of information out there at your fingertips that is waiting to be uncovered and used to create a competitive advantage.
 The trick is to find it, and to do so on time, which in today’s digitalized world is becoming harder than ever before.
 What you use this information for is up to you, but if your goals are to keep your customers happy by offering them the crème de la crème then, yes, know your customers.
 But know your competition too.